Agent Smith: The Matrix Revolutions

-When Neo is near defeat, Smith demands to know why he continues to fight despite knowing he cannot win.
-Neo calmly responds, "Because I choose to" and is viciously pummeled by the enraged Smith as a result.
-Suddenly recognizing the scene from his prophecy, Smith is compelled to deliver the line he said in it: "I say....
-Everything that has a beginning has an end, Neo."
-His own words confuse and frighten him and Neo realizes that he cannot overpower Smith and allows himself to be assimilated.
-Because Agent Smith has assimilated the anomaly (Neo), he is now directly connected to the Source through Neo and the machines are able to destroy all copies of his programming and reboot the Matrix without errors.
-The process apparently kills Neo, but it also purges the Matrix of Smith's infection, restoring all who had been infected to their original forms.
-Neo's body is carried away by the machines, and an uncertain peace is established between Zion and the machine world.

 The Matrix Resurrections

 Smith returns in The Matrix Resurrections, portrayed by Jonathan Groff.
 Despite his defeat at the end of The Matrix Revolutions, Smith survived destruction because Neo survived, though he lost the ability to copy himself over others, instead retaining only the abilities he possessed when he was an Agent.
 When the Analyst created the new version of the Matrix in order to keep Neo subdued so that the Machines' energy crisis could be solved, Smith took on a new shell in order to remain hidden.
 The Analyst, the creator of the new Matrix, found that Neo and Smith were bonded, and he chose to turn that bond into a 'chain': as Neo was suppressed, Smith was similarly suppressed, taking the role of Thomas Anderson's business partner, with an eye for the bottom line.
 Neo, in his original persona of Thomas Anderson, created a video game series based on his suppressed memories.
 After Neo reawakens to the Matrix, Smith regained his memories and attacked Neo, stating that he had come to like the freedom that he had been granted, and that Neo's potential return to unawareness threatened that freedom.
-Smith then appears at Simulatte, during Neo and Trinity's confrontation with the Analyst, saving them and aides them in fighting the Analyst's forces.
+Smith then appears at Simulatte, during Neo and Trinity's confrontation with the Analyst, saving them and aids them in fighting the Analyst's forces.
 Smith shoots the Analyst, causing him to vanish.
 Addressing Neo as Tom, Smith declares their unexpected alliance to be over, and states that the difference between the two of them is that "anyone could've been you whereas I've always been anyone."
 Smith then departs from his host body, leaving the man confused by the experience.

 Neo also subconsciously created a version of Agent Smith in a modal influenced by his suppressed memories.
 This version of Agent Smith (portrayed by Yahya Abdul-Mateen II) was based upon Neo's memories of Morpheus amalgamated with his memories of the original Agent Smith, and was set free by Bugs, and became the new Morpheus.